cpkb-bluezoo/gumdrop/README.md

 This is gumdrop, a multipurpose Java server using asynchronous, event-driven I/O. It supports HTTP and HTTPS.
 HTTP/2 support and FTP are under development.

-This software is distributed under the GNU General Public Licence; see the file COPYING for details.
+This software is dual-licensed.
+See the LICENSING.md file for complete details.

 The gumdroprc file is used to configure gumdrop.